America First: Donald Trump

+"Israel First"

+Buchanan was an early critic of "Israel First" political policy, arguing its incompatibility with American interests.
+Commentators Steve Bannon and Tucker Carlson criticized Trump's support for 2025 United States strikes on Iranian nuclear sites, arguing the US should stay out of foreign conflicts.
+In response, Trump stated: "considering that I'm the one that developed 'America First,' and considering that the term wasn't used until I came along, I think I'm the one that decides that."

+In 2025, Representative Marjorie Taylor Greene opposed unconditional support for Israel and advocated for an "America only" approach.
+In November, Carlson characterized right-wing support for Israel as "Israel First" on his podcast.
+Criticisms accelerated following the start of the 2026 Iran war.
+Other notable conservative and right-wing critics of "Israel First" Republicans have included James Fishback, Nick Fuentes, Charles Gambaro, Megyn Kelly, Joe Kent, Thomas Massie, Candace Owens, and Joe Rogan, as well as the magazine The American Conservative.
+Similarly, some liberal and left-wing outlets including Bloomberg News, Slate, and HuffPost have used the term to criticize U.S. politicians for their support for Israel.

 Other usage

-White nationalist commentator Nick Fuentes has made contemporary use of the phrase, citing Trump and his presidency as an inspiration for his show.
+Far-right activist Nick Fuentes has made extensive use of the phrase, citing Trump and his presidency as an inspiration for his live stream.

-In mid-2016, while running for a Louisiana Senate seat, David Duke, former Grand Wizard of the KKK, publicly claimed that he was "the first major candidate in modern times to promote the term and policy of America first" (although was preceded by Donald Trump).
+In mid-2016, while running for a Louisiana Senate seat, David Duke, former grand wizard of the KKK, publicly claimed that he was "the first major candidate in modern times to promote the term and policy of America first" (although he was preceded by Trump).

 Trump's successor as U.S. president, Joe Biden, discontinued many of Trump's COVID-19-related "America First" policies at the beginning of his presidency, but he initially kept the Trump administration's COVID-19 vaccine export ban in place.
-As of May 2021, the U.S. had started exporting vaccines out of its borders.
-The U.S. House Select Committee on the January 6 Attack described far-right political commentator Nick Fuentes and former Identity Evropa leader Patrick Casey as leaders of the "America First" movement in a subpoena issued in January 2022.
+By 2021 the U.S. had started exporting vaccines out of its borders.

+The U.S. House Select Committee on the January 6 Attack described far-right political activist Nick Fuentes and former Identity Evropa leader Patrick Casey as leaders of the "America First" movement in a subpoena issued in January 2022.